dcnguyen060899/BerkeleyMLMods/README.md

 All algorithm will be attempt to be written in modular programming for cleaner code and usability.

-After every implementation of the algorithms in code, I will provide leetcode like problem to work through a problem solving question applying the algorithm.
+After every implementation of the algorithms in code, I will provide leetcode like problem to work through a problem solving question by applying the algorithm.

 I've create this repo:
 https://github.com/dcnguyen060899/BerkeleyMLMods